-In total over the project, 9ha of meadows had

-green hay restoration and 4ha of meadows were enhanced using seed application.
+In total over the project, 9ha of meadows had green hay restoration and 4ha of meadows were enhanced using seed application.
 The table here provides a summary of the schemes undertaken in 2019.

-Receptor Donor Restoration Enhancement Funding Method

-(ha) (ha) source

-2019

-Abbeystead Bell Sykes 9 HTRP green hay

-Wryesdale Bell Sykes 1.85 HTRP Barn sweepings &

-seed addition

-Chipping n/a .3 HTRP Seed addition

-Chipping n/a 1.85 HTRP Seed addition

-TOTALS 9 4

-TOTAL AREA FOR PROJECT 13 ha
+Receptor Donor Restoration (ha) Enhancement (ha) Funding source Method 2019 Wellbrook, Abbeystead Bell Sykes 9 HTRP green hay Swainshead Hall Farm Bell Sykes 1.85 HTRP Barn sweepings & seed addition Tenement Farm n/a .3 HTRP Seed addition Thornley-with- Wheatley n/a 1.85 HTRP Seed addition TOTALS 9 4 TOTAL AREA FOR PROJECT 13 ha

-The location of all of these sites can be found on the map in Appendix 1.
+The location of all of these sites can be found on the map in Appendix 1..